What is an Electric Valve?

 Power Source: They typically operate on standard AC or DC power supply.
 Common voltages include 24V, 120V, and 240V, although this can vary depending on the design.

 Temperature: Electric actuators are designed to work in a range of temperatures.
-However, extremes of heat or cold may require special actuator designs or materials.
+However, extremes of heat or cold may require unique actuator designs or materials.

 Humidity & Moisture: Many electric actuators are rated for outdoor use, with enclosures that protect the internal components from moisture and humidity.